 When a completely fantastical character is named after a commonly-known creature, see Call a Smeerp a "Rabbit"

 , which is a sister trope.
 The title is a takeoff on Call a Rabbit a "Smeerp"

 , and is a reference to one of the best-known examples.

 Anime & Manga

-- In Mahou Sensei Negima! there's an in-story example when the group encounters a monstrous dog creature with multiple heads.
+- There's an in-story example when the group encounters a monstrous dog creature with multiple heads.
 Nodoka, being the high-fantasy book fan, identifies it as Orthrus by its snake-head tails.
 But at the same time, it has three heads total like Cerberus (whereas Orthrus had two), so she can't really identify it as anything.
 This probably serves as a Chekhov's Gun because the person who conjured it (it was actually an illusion) was just a child with likely not much knowledge on mystical consistency.
 Note that in some myths, Cerberus is depicted with a snake tail or with snakes on his back.

 - They later encounter a dragon.
 Nodoka and Yue briefly get caught up in a discussion of whether it's technically a wyrm before realizing that a gigantic fire-breathing lizard is charging them and decide it doesn't really matter that much.

 - Later on, Yue and her classmates fight against a creature called a "Griffin Dragon".
 The only thing about it that was Dragon-like was a scaly tail and a pair of horns.
 Oh, and the Breath Weapon.